Our Leadership Team

 Pamela A. Aguilar

-• amela A. Aguilar is an Emmy-winning media executive and creative leader known for shaping programming that’s bold, resonant, and built to connect.
+• Pamela A. Aguilar is an Emmy-winning media executive and creative leader known for shaping programming that’s bold, resonant, and built to connect.
 She has spent her career at the intersection of creative storytelling and strategic leadership—developing scripted and unscripted content, building hit series, and driving brand growth across broadcast, cable, and streaming platforms.

 Most recently, Pamela served as Senior Vice President, Head of Smithsonian Channel at Paramount, where she oversaw original development and international format adaptation across documentary, competition, lifestyle, and food and travel genres.
 Under her leadership, Smithsonian achieved record audience growth and expanded key franchises including Ice Airport Alaska and Extreme Airport Africa.
 She also oversaw hit series such as the long-running Aerialfranchise, How Did They Build That?, and How Did They Fix That?—strengthening Smithsonian’s position as a global destination for premium factual entertainment.